 ProForm-C your pond.
 As your koi enter dormancy, so too do the parasites they carry.
 As your koi wake up during the spring, the parasites wake up with them but the koi’s immune system is not fully functioning in the still cold temperatures and it is difficult for them to fight off infection.
 Use ProForm-C before your pond reaches 52 degrees and keep up with KoiZyme until 50 degrees, increasing the dosage as your pond decreases in temperature.

-Cut your lilies down to the tuber but leave any small new growth and cut back your hardy marginal plants after a couple frosts and sink them to the bottom of your pond.
+Cut your lilies down 1" from the tuber and leave any small new growth and cut back your hardy marginal plants after a couple frosts and sink them to the bottom of your pond.
 Hyacinths and Water Lettuce make great compost after they die in the first frost.
 It is important to get any dead or decomposing plants out of the pond before winter.

 Remove your UV Light and store safely until next season and drain any external bead filters.

 Oil filled pumps need to be stored in a bucket of pond water to prevent the seals and gaskets from drying out, while you can store a mag-drive or epoxy pump dry.